BioinfoMachineLearning/gate/README.md

 ### The overall performance of GATE (MULTICOM_GATE) in CASP16 EMA competition in terms of per-target average

-### Table 2.
-Average per-target evaluation metrics (Pearson's correlation, Spearman's correlation, ranking loss and AUC) of 23 CASP16 predictors in terms of TM-score.
+### Table 1.
+Average per-target evaluation metrics (Pearson's correlation, Spearman's correlation, ranking loss and AUC) of 23 CASP16 predictors in terms of TM-score and Oligo-GDT-TS.
 The best performance for each metric is shown in bold, the second-best is underlined, and the third-best is underlined and italicized.
 The methods are ordered by the CASP16 Assessors' score.

 | Predictor Name       | Corrᵖ (TM-score) | Corrˢ (TM-score) | Ranking Loss (TM-score) | AUC (TM-score) | Corrᵖ (Oligo-GDT-TS) | Corrˢ (Oligo-GDT-TS) | Ranking Loss (Oligo-GDT-TS) | AUC (Oligo-GDT-TS) |
 |----------------------|------------------|-------------------|------------------------|----------------|---------------------|----------------------|----------------------------|--------------------|